LumiTea/Flying-Raijin/README.md

 #### (Compatible with all MC versions 1.11 - 1.17 snapshots)

 A Datapack that lets you and your players become Minato Namikaze from Naruto.
-(Craft Tridents into Teleportation Kunai)
+(Turn Tridents into Teleportation Kunai)

 ### Use:
       Throw a trident and Right click a Carrot on a stick.